-The signal events from the $\nu_e \rightarrow \nu\mu$ neutrino and antineutrino appearance channels in the βB are ν_μ charged current (CC) events.
-The selection for these events is based on standard Super-Kamiokande particle identification algorithms.
-The muon identification is reinforced by asking for the detection of the Michel decay electron.
-Charged pions generated in NC events (or in NC-like events where the leading muon goes undetected) are the main source of background for the experiment.
+the experiment.
 To compute this background inclusive NC and CC events have been generated with the βB spectrum.
 Events have been selected where the only visible track is a charged pion above the Čerenkov threshold.
 Particle identification efficiencies have been applied to those particles.
 The probability for a pion to survive in water until its decay has been computed with Geant 3.21 and cross-checked with a Fluka 2003 simulation.
 This probability is different for positive and negative pions, the latter having a higher probability to be absorbed before decaying.
 The surviving events are background, and the reconstructed neutrino energy is computed misidentifying these pions as muons.
-Event rates are reported in Tab.
-3. From these numbers it becomes evident that requiring the detection of the Michel electron provides an efficient cut to eliminate the pion background.
-These background rates are significantly smaller than quoted in Ref.
-[34], where pion decays were computed with the same probabilities as for muons.
-The numbers of Tab.
-3 have been cross-checked by comparing the Nuance [43] and Neugen [44] event generators and in case of differences we have adopted the more pessimistic result.
+Event rates are reported in Tab. ??.
+From these numbers it becomes evident that requiring the detection of the Michel electron provides an efficient cut to eliminate the pion background.
+These background rates are significantly smaller than quoted in Ref. [?], where pion decays were computed with the same probabilities as for muons and they are slightly different from those quoted in Ref. [?], where an older version of Nuance had been used.
+The numbers of Tab. ?? have been crosschecked by comparing the Nuance and Neugen [?] event generators, finding a fair agreement in background rates and energy shape.